abhishekpanigrahi1996/distil-blog/blog.md

 ## Faster training with progressive distillation

-A common mitigation is to let the student progressively distill from increasingly more performant teachers, which was recently used to train [Gemini Flash] (https://arxiv.org/abs/2403.05530).
+A common mitigation is to let the student progressively distill from increasingly more performant teachers, which was recently used to train [Gemini Flash](https://arxiv.org/abs/2403.05530).
 In our work, we consider a particular form of progressive distillation which trains the student using outputs from intermediate checkpoints of the teacher.
 Figure 1 shows an example where the intermediate checkpoints are chosen at regular intervals.

 ![Progressive Distillation](assets/fig2.png){: width="30%" .center-image }